WaffleInvoice Blog

 1. WaffleInvoice (Best Overall for Handymen)

-What to know: Recurring invoices and Stripe payments require Pro ($19/month).
-Free plan supports manual payment marking only.
+What to know: recurring invoices and Stripe payments live on Pro ($19/month).
+The free plan handles manual payment marking only, so if you want the card button you are paying for Pro.

 Pricing: Free plan, or Pro at $19/month annual, $24/month monthly.